christopherburke/tess-web-exploder/README.md

 ### AUTHORS
 Christopher J. Burke (MIT).
 Testing and Advice from Susan Mullally (STScI) and Jennifer Burt (MIT)

+### VERSION: 0.2

+### WHAT'S NEW:
+V0.2
+- Fixed Finder Chart URL to work.

+- Added some proper motion adjustments to position to get better GAIA match for high proper motion objects

+- Some basic TIC and GAIA DR2 information about target is not shown on main page

+- If you have tess-point installed (pip install tess-point), it will show which TESS sectors the target is observable in TESS year 1.
+If you don't have tess-point installed that is okay it checks and does not show this information

+- If NASA Ames SPOC DV reports for this target exist links to them will be given in a list.

 ### TODOS:
-1. High proper motion target resolving
-2. Direct link to GAIA results.
+1. Direct link to GAIA results.
 Currently can be found at bottom of Simbad page
-3. Currently this is target based, but want to point to TOI or planet candidate pages
+2. Currently this is target based, but want to point to TOI or planet candidate pages
-4. Exo.mast.stsci.edu for the TOI based linking
+3. Exo.mast.stsci.edu for the TOI based linking
-5. Add as page to the TESS-ExoClass candidate reports
+4. Add as page to the TESS-ExoClass candidate reports
-6. SPOC DV reports available and links
-7. Someway (lightkurve?) to load a jupyter notebook or other on demand light curve examination product from the web.
+5. Someway (lightkurve?) to load a jupyter notebook or other on demand light curve examination product from the web.
+6. Capability to set an observatory location and provide links to airmass tables and links to transit event observability calculators online.
-8. The coding is atrocious.
-Need to make many of the MAST calls into functions to clean things up.
+7. The coding is atrocious.
+Need to make many of the procedures into functions to clean things up.

 ### DEPENDENCIES:
 - python 3+